fejac-dev/fejac-transfer-paystack/readme.md

 # Fejac Transfers - Paystack

-This is a simple implementation of paystack transfer feature using laravel.
+This is a simple implementation of Paystack transfer feature using laravel.
 Paystack is the leading payment gateway/processor in Nigeria and this application is an implementation of their transfer feature.
 I choose to use laravel for this implementation because it is one of the best and powerful PHP framework.